 - Universal design – Family and community inclusion

 - Parent well-being

-The platform will include tutorial videos for parents of children aged 0-7 years showing practical ideas that can be performed at home every day targeting all developmental areas.
+The platform includes tutorial videos for parents of children aged 0-7 years showing practical ideas that can be performed at home every day targeting all developmental areas.
 We aim to help parents how to “be together” at home with the child in a way that is not a direct development, yet is contributing to the development of the child.
-We will equip the parents with the capacity to recognize any delay, or unusual pattern in the development of their child, providing a set of objective observational criteria in the various fields of development.
+We equip the parents with the capacity to recognize any delay, or unusual pattern in the development of their child, providing a set of objective observational criteria in the various fields of development.
 These will clearly show if there is any lag.
 We plan to include parents of children with both visible and invisible disabilities.
-We will show examples of what are those situations, those movements that work as therapy while being part of the everyday.
-We will also re-teach parents how to play, as playing is one of the most essential and efficient means of development in a child’s life.
+We show examples of what are those situations, those movements that work as therapy while being part of the everyday.
+We also re-teach parents how to play, as playing is one of the most essential and efficient means of development in a child’s life.
 This tool helps to release the tension from the parent’s shoulder, as parents often feel not only helpless but also feel the pressure that they should provide professional therapy for their children at home, however, they are not qualified for that.
 They will feel more competent and self-confident by knowing what they do and how they do it, their mental wellbeing will also improve.

 Case management system handbook

 When parents face the fact that their children need professional help in their development, they are often confused: where to start, which therapy to choose, how long to do each of them.
 Due to their lack of information and despair to do as much as possible within the shortest possible time, they may choose therapies that are counterproductive to each other, as therapists do not communicate with each other.
 They are looking for answers online, not necessarily finding the most appropriate solutions and therapies.
 Ideally, there would be a group of experts consisting of movement therapists, speech therapists, psychologists, etc, who see the child as a “case” and would evaluate the condition and suggest the next therapy needed.